 If the flare-up is severe, a person might:

-Here's what's happening inside the body when an asthma flare-up occurs.
+Here's what's happening inside the body when an asthma flare-up happens.
 In the lungs, airways let air in and out.
 When someone has asthma, these airways, also called bronchial tubes and bronchioles, might be slightly inflamed or swollen even when the person is relatively well.

 But during an asthma flare-up, the inflammation gets worse.
 Sticky mucus clogs these important tubes, and their walls get more swollen.
 The muscles around the airways get tight, further narrowing the airway (called bronchoconstriction).
 This leaves very little room inside for the air to flow through — think of a straw that's being pinched.

 People with asthma have airways that are overly sensitive to certain things (called triggers) that normally don't bother those without asthma, and exposure to triggers can bring on asthma symptoms.
-Common triggers include:

 Many people with asthma also have allergies.
 In them, allergens — the things that cause the allergic symptoms — also can cause asthma flare-ups.

-The severity and duration of asthma flare-ups vary from person to person and even from attack to attack.
+The severity and length of asthma flare-ups vary from person to person and even from attack to attack.
 They can happen without warning, with sudden coughing, shortness of breath, and wheezing.
-But because people with asthma have inflamed airways that worsen with gradual exposure to triggers, flare-ups also can build up over time, especially in those whose asthma isn't well controlled.
+But because people with asthma have inflamed airways that worsen with gradual exposure to triggers, flare-ups also can build over time, especially in those whose asthma isn't well controlled.

 Early warning signs include: